MrLightgun/MiSTerSindenDriver/README.md

 There are multiple steps for getting lightguns to work in MiSTer, if you find the lightgun not working, just make sure you go through all these steps:
 1) Run the lightgun driver.

-Go to scripts on the MiSTer main menu, select "LightgunStart-Default"
+Go to scripts on the MiSTer main menu, select "LightgunStart-Default" click a button on your gamepad after it has started up.

 Or on the console you can manually do:
 /media/fat/Lightgun/./LightgunDriver joystick